 Some of the more common conditions that can elevate risk of flu include:

-- increased risk of heart attack or stroke
+- increased risk of heart attack or stroke5

-- increased risk of renal and cardiovascular disease issues
+- increased risk of renal and cardiovascular disease issues6

-- 3x higher risk of death due to flu infection
+- 3x higher risk of death due to flu infection7

-- 10x increased risk of heart attack within 3 days of flu infection
+- 10x increased risk of heart attack within 1-3 days of flu infection9

-- inflammation in the body that leads to an increased risk of heart attached weeks after acute flu infection
+- inflammation in the body that leads to an increased risk of heart attack weeks after acute flu infection10

-On average, as many as 1 in 5 heart failure hospitalizations appear to be triggered by the flu during the months when influenza viruses are circulating widely.
+Approximately 12% of patients hospitalized with flu experience sudden, serious heart complications12.
+On average, as many as 1 in 5 heart failure hospitalizations appear to be triggered by the flu during the months when influenza viruses are circulating widely13.

 Visit these other pages to learn more: